-The Subsidence Report was prepared by Gordon Geotechniques in January 2022.
-Findings of this report are outlined below, and the Subsidence Report is included in Appendix D. A Subsidence Management Plan has been developed by Gordon Geotechniques and is provided in Appendix E. Both the Subsidence Report and Subsidence Management Plan have been peer reviewed and these documents are included as Appendix F and Appendix G respectively.
+The Subsidence Report was prepared by Gordon Geotechniques in January 2022 and has been peer reviewed by Mine Advice in January 2022.
+Findings of this report are outlined below, and the Subsidence Report is included in Appendix D. A Subsidence Management Plan has been developed by Ensham and is provided in Appendix E. The SMP has also been peer reviewed by Mine Advice in March 2022.